-To recover MAGs, metagenomic reads were pooled by lake and layer and then assembled as previously described (Bendall et al., 2016; Roux et al., 2017).
-In Trout Bog, this assembly was performed using SOAPdenovo2 at various k-mer sizes (Luo et al., 2012), and the resulting contigs were combined using Minimus (Sommer et al., 2007).
-In Lake Mendota, merged reads were assembled using Ray v2.2.0 with a single k-mer size (Boisvert et al., 2012).
-Contigs from the combined assemblies were binned using MetaBAT (-veryspecific settings, minimum bin size of 20kb, and minimum contig size of 2.5kb) (Kang et al., 2015), and reads from unpooled metagenomes were mapped to the assembled contigs using the Burrows-Wheeler Aligner (≥ 95% sequence identity, n = 0.05) (Li & Durbin, 2010), which allowed time-series resolved binning (Table S2).
+To recover MAGs, metagenomic reads from the same sampling sites (Mendota’s epilimnion, Trout Bog’s epilimnion, and Trout Bog’s hypolimnion) were pooled (Table S2) and then assembled as previously described (Bendall et al., 2016; Roux et al., 2017) In metagenomes from Trout Bog, this assembly was performed using SOAPdenovo2 at various k-mer sizes (Luo et al., 2012), and the resulting contigs were combined using Minimus (Sommer et al., 2007).
+In Mendota, merged reads were assembled using Ray v2.2.0 with a single k-mer size (Boisvert et al., 2012).
+Contigs from the combined assemblies were binned using MetaBAT (-veryspecific settings, minimum bin size of 20kb, and minimum contig size of 2.5kb) (Kang et al., 2015), and reads from individual metagenomes were mapped to the assembled contigs using the Burrows-Wheeler Aligner (≥ 95% sequence identity, n = 0.05) (Li & Durbin, 2010), which allowed time-series resolved binning (Table S2).
 DOE JGI’s Integrated Microbial Genome (IMG) database tool (https://img.jgi.doe.gov/mer/) (Markowitz et al., 2012) was used for gene prediction and annotation.
 Annotated MAGs can be retrieved directly from the IMG database and JGI’s Genome Portal using the IMG Genome ID provided (also known as IMG Taxon ID).
-MAG completeness and contamination/redundancy was estimated based on the presence of a core set of genes with CheckM (Rinke et al., 2013; Parks et al., 2015), and MAGs were classified using Phylosift (Darling et al., 2014) or the phylogeny-based “guilt by association” method (Hamilton et al., 2017).
+MAG completeness and contamination/redundancy was estimated based on the presence of a core set of genes with CheckM (Rinke et al., 2013; Parks et al., 2015), and MAGs were taxonomically classified using Phylosift (Darling et al., 2014) or the phylogeny-based “guilt by association” method (Hamilton et al., 2017).
+As recommend by Bowers et al., 2017, only MAGs that were at least 50% complete with less than 10% estimated contamination/redundancy (meeting the MIMARKS definition of a medium or high quality MAG) (Bowers et al., 2017) were included in the study

+A total of 193 medium to high quality bacterial MAGs were recovered from the three combined time series metagenomes in Trout Bog and Mendota: 99 from Mendota, 31 from Trout Bog’s epilimnion, and 63 from Trout Bog’s hypolimnion (Data S2).
+These population genomes ranged in estimated completeness from 50 to 99% based on CheckM estimates.
+Several MAGs from Trout Bog’s epilimnion and hypolimnion appeared to belong to the same population based on average nucleotide identities greater than 99% calculated using DOE JGI’s ANI calculator (Data S3) (Varghese et al., 2015).
+This is likely because assembly and binning were carried out separately for each thermal layer, even though some populations were present throughout the water column.

 Functional Marker Gene Analysis